COVID-19 Update: The Juniper Institute will not be held in June 2020.

 Q: Do I need to bring supplies for the bathroom?

 A: Yes!
-Bring toilet paper, tissues, and whatever toiletries you will need during your stay.
+Bring toilet paper, tissues, hand soap, and whatever toiletries you will need during your stay.

 Q: Do we need to pack our tuxedos and cocktail gowns?